- Description

 What we did

-We attempted to contact all tenants by a variety of method to ask 12 perception questions about the service you receive, all Housing Providers will ask their tenants the same questions.
+Each year, we attempt to contact all tenants by a variety of method to ask 12 perception questions about the service you receive, all Housing Providers will ask their tenants the same questions.

 This information is intended to help our tenants to review our performance as a landlord and hold us to account.
 We will also use the TSM information to continuously develop and improve our services.